davidson16807/unicodemath/README.md

 	function ꘌꘌ (a,b) { return a == b }

 A number of dental click symbols in the International Phonetic Alphabet also resemble common punctuation.
-We'll add them to:
+We'll add them too:

 	function ǃꘌ (a,b) { return a != b }
 	var ǀxǀ	= Math.abs;